skellis46/finger-pointing-moon/case-for-support.md

 To date, no research has directly examined the margins and intersections of these two positions in practice-research.

+- proxy is very different from staring into the belly of not knowing.
+Accepting the possibility of not knowing or there are things that are not able to be known
+- I am not proposing evidence evidence evidence.

 The aim of _Finger Pointing Moon_ is to directly examine the margins and intersections of intrinsic and extrinsic epistemics in body-based practice.